opensupporter/osdi-docs/messages.md

 ### Scenario: Deleting a message (DELETE)

-You may delete a message by calling the DELETE command on the event's endpoint.
+You may delete a message by calling the DELETE command on the message's endpoint.

 #### Request